 Resources and strategies for rural grocery stores

-Join us for Shelf Life, a monthly webinar series addressing critical issues and opportunities facing Minnesota’s rural grocers.
-Each session will include guest speakers and time for questions and networking.
+Shelf Life is a monthly webinar series addressing critical issues and opportunities facing Minnesota’s rural grocers.
+Each session includes guest speakers and time for questions and networking.
 Rural grocer owners, managers and staff are encouraged to attend to connect with University resources, expertise and each other.

 Financial management is key in today's competitive retail environment.
 Learn how to read your own numbers to make key management decisions for a more profitable operation with Extension Educator Ryan Pesch.